-TOGETHER FOR RACING OBTAIN TRAIN RETAIN

-AUSTRALIAN THOROUGHBRED WORKFORCE DEVELOPMENT FORUM
+TOGETHER FOR RACING OBTAIN TRAIN RETAIN AUSTRALIAN THOROUGHBRED WORKFORCE DEVELOPMENT FORUM

-This table clearly indicates that one of the major problems facing the racing and breeding industry is the lack of RTO delivery.
+This table clearly indicates that on of the major problems facing the Racing and Breeding industry is the lack of RTO delivery.
 While this table relates to the thoroughbred industry, it is replicated throughout the Training Package.